danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 # Introduction

-Browsers are progressively reducing the capabilities and features that are available to origins that use unsecured HTTP.
-In particular, new features are being developed exclusively for HTTPS origins which require CA-signed certificates ({{secure-context}}).
-However, obtaining CA-signed certificates is difficult for servers operating in local domains because the local domains prohibit incoming connections and because the local domain does not already have its own public domain name.
+Browsers are progressively requiring secure origins for new capabilities and features ({{secure-context}}).
+As secure origins are only obtainable, today, with a certificate signed by a Certification Authority trusted by the client, this leaves out devices and networks which cannot easily obtain such certificates.
+Such inability is due to network topology (e.g., firewall), lack of domain ownership, or complicated procedures.

 This draft discusses how a client can authenticate to HTTPS servers belonging to the local domain where the server name is a hash of the server's public key.
+By doing so, a secure origin can be established.
 This avoids the need for a certificate signed by a Certification Authority (CA) trusted by the client.
 This is a relaxed way of "doing HTTPS" for servers on the local domain.